jgdigitaljedi/portAndBlog/content/README.md

       hashtags: 'retrogames,RETROGAMING', // hashtags for Twitter and FB social sharing buttons
       description: `Hooking up retro game consoles to a HD or 4K TV using switchers & upscalers.` // description meta },
-    related: [7, 8] // array of ids corresponding to post ids that this post is related to },
+    related: [7, 8], // array of ids corresponding to post ids that this post is related to
+    headers: ['Some header text here'] // array of h2 headers.
+This is necessary so the "jump To..." widget loads immediately so the layout works and the y positiong can be populated later
+  },
 ```